HarbourMasters/Shipwright/README.md

  2. Install [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/)
  2b.
 In the Visual Studio Installer, install `MSVC v142 - VS 2019 C++`.
  4. Clone the Ship of Harkinian repository.
- 5. Put your 2020 OoT Debug ROM in the `soh` folder.
+ 5. Put your 2020 OoT debug rom in the `soh` folder.
  6. Launch `soh/fixbaserom.py`.
  7. Launch `soh/extract_baserom.py`.
  8. Copy the `baserom` folder from the `soh` folder into the `OTRExporter` folder.